-The principle which underpins quality of earnings, is that the core operations of a business is like a well oiled machine.
+The principle which underpins the quality of earnings is that the core operations of a business is like a well-oiled machine.

 Sales tactics tend to continue to work, costs continue to remain controlled, and therefore a business which turns out a profit in one year, is quite likely to turn out a profit (or even a higher one) in the next.
 Gross margin is usually a very stable ratio.

 This means that investors don’t just see a business as the value of its next years profit – they see a business as a whole series of profits, stretching out into the distant time horizon.

 By buying shares, investors are owning the right to receive dividends based on these future years, and hopefully – growth.

 Therefore, if a company generates a profit of £1m from its core operations, then the business may be valued on the basis of £1m profits per annum into the foreseeable future.

 That being said, businesses don’t just stick to their core operations.

 - Sometimes they experiment with new product lines

 - Sometimes a one-off opportunity occurs to generate more revenue temporarily